-The second method under consideration is the novel Stochastic Enumeration (SE) algorithm [27] which was originally proposed in [23] for backtrack tree estimation.
+The second method under consideration is the novel

+Stochastic Enumeration (SE) algorithm [27] which was originally proposed in [23] for backtrack tree estimation.
 The SE algorithm belongs to the SIS family of estimators.
 The main difference between general SIS procedures and SE is that the latter employs polynomial oracles during the execution and runs multiple trajectories (samples) in parallel, instead of repeatedly running single trajectories.
 The SE algorithm has a budget parameter that limits the number of parallel samples.
 It was shown in [27] that SE provides powerful variance reduction.
-For example, it was established that SE is an almost sure FPRAS for estimating the size of certain random trees.
-See [27] for details.
+For example, it was established that SE is an FPRAS for estimating the size of certain random trees.